ndswecker/from-the-ashes/05 - Creatures/Knight of the Silver Veil.md

 Their signature artifact—the **Bracer of Dominance**—allows them to command enslaved creatures who wear the paired slave collar.
 These knights are often placed in charge of labor camps, forward raids, or elite detachments where absolute control is required.

-They believe themselves chosen by Jehovah to bring dominion to the post-apocalyptic world.
+They believe themselves chosen by Jehovah to bring dominion to the post-apocalyptic world for a promised millenia.

 ---